infinyAndroidDev/SimpleCropView/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
 ```

-Add the `com.isseiaoki.simplecropview.CropImageView` to your layout XML file.
+Add the `com.mayank.simplecropview.CropImageView` to your layout XML file.

 >**NOTE:** The image is scaled to fit the size of the view by maintaining the aspect ratio. `WRAP_CONTENT` will be ignored.